What does DDP mean in shipping terms?

 What is Delivered Duty Paid (DDP)?

-Sellers need to be cautious when agreeing to DDP terms, as they might encounter difficulties with import regulations in the buyer’s country.
-Some countries require importers to have a local presence to complete the necessary documentation.
-If sellers anticipate potential challenges, they might consider other options like DAP (Delivered at Place) or DPU (Delivered at Place Unloaded) as more practical choices.
+This is a term that the sellers have to be extra cautious in accepting, considering complications with the import regulations of the buyer’s country.
+For example, some countries want the importers to have some local presence to fill up the relevant documentation.
+Such problems may make the sellers who expect problems prefer options like DAP (Delivered at Place) or DPU (Delivered at Place Unloaded) more pragmatic.

 DDP vs. Other Incoterms: A Comparative Analysis